PrinceOfPuppers/sync-dl/README.md

 ```
 sync-dl -s sweetJams
 ```
-Will use smart sync on sweetJams, downloading new songs from the remote playlist and reordering the playlist to match the order of the remote playlist without deleting anysongs that are no longer avalible
+Will use smart sync on sweetJams, downloading new songs from the remote playlist and reordering the playlist to match the order of the remote playlist without deleting any songs that are no longer available
 ```
 sync-dl -p sweetJams
 ```